 MAL Rating: 7.81

-Most of all people who have heard of this one have most likely heard about it through Yuno Gasai.
-One of the most popular Yandere characters in all of anime, this show’s gore and dark themes are characterized mostly through her.
-The protagonist’s being a bit timider and psychologically disturbed (think Shinji), is heavily contrasted by her presence.
+Most of all, people who have heard of this one have most likely heard about it through Yuno Gasai.
+One of the most popular Yandere characters in all of anime shows’ gore and dark themes are characterized mostly through her.
+The protagonist’s a bit timider and psychologically disturbed (think Shinji) is heavily contrasted by her presence.
 The music and the animations are top class, giving a lot of potency to the violent brawls that so we’ll describe this gory anime.

 MAL Rating: 8.02